DeplanckeLab/SIB-ASAP-2024/README.md

 ***

+- **09:00 – 10:30**:  Introduction to single-cell analysis using ASAP (Part 1).
+Introduction to single-cell genomics, and more particularly single-cell transcriptomics.
+- **10:30 – 10:45**:  Coffee break
-- **2023.11.08 (3h)**: After a short introduction to single-cell genomics, and more particularly single-cell transcriptomics, we will see what is ASAP and how we can use it to perform single-cell analysis on an example dataset.
+- **10:45 – 12:30**:  Introduction to single-cell analysis using ASAP (Part 2).
+Live example of how we can use ASAP to perform single-cell analysis on an example dataset.
+- **12:30 – 13:30**:  Lunch break
-- **2023.11.15 (3h)**: Hands-on session on a single-cell dataset where participants will perform all steps of the single-cell analysis pipeline themselves, and annotate cell types.
+- **14:00 – 15:30**:  Practical exercises (Part 1).
+Hands-on session on a single-cell dataset where participants will perform all steps of the single-cell analysis pipeline themselves, and annotate cell types.
+- **15:30 – 15:45**:  Coffee break
+- **15:45 – 18:00**:  Practical exercises (Part 2).
+Hands-on session part 2 and wrap-up.

 <br/>